Incredibly easy World Book Day costumes for when time runs out!

 You can probably think of lots more examples.
 Make sure your child is carrying the book so that it is evident who they are and no-one thinks they have just tried to get away with wearing their own clothes, heaven forbid!

 Your most likely to have a superhero or princess costume already in the wardrobe.
 But beware, as noted above, this choice is risky.
 If you want to go this route and not be judged, make sure you arm your child with a copy of a book or a list of books these characters appear in.
 You may be surprised yourself how many of these characters appeared in many, many books before appearing on-screen.
 Certainly most of the Disney Princesses did.
-And when it comes to heroes, yes, graphic novel count, they are books!
-Of course you can always just ignore the judgey brigade!
+Yes, Snow White is definitely a book character!
+Find a Snow White costume here.
+And when it comes to heroes, yes, graphic novels count too, they are books!
+Of course, you can always just ignore the judgey brigade!

 Make a little effort, bring a bit of a DIY aesthetic into it, but make it shoddy and don’t care about it.
 At least you will never be roped into last-minute panto/nativity costume making, as you will have shown off how poor your costume skills are!
 Take instructions from one of the many costume making guides around and bring it down a notch to make it as easy as possible.